Anton Yuryev: Career

 While working at Orchid Biosciences between 2001 and 2003 he authored several algorithms for PCR primer design using statistical modeling.
 Anton Yuryev was one of the original owner of Ariadne Genomics Inc where he has developed methods for Natural Language Processing, for computational Pathway analysis, and studied properties of Biological network.

 During his tenure at Ariadne Genomics Yuryev collaborated with Maqsudul Alam on analysis of rubber tree and jute genomes as well as genomes of several extremophiles.

 Yuryev has edited several scientific books and numerous research articles.

 Ariadne Genomics was acquired by Elsevier in 2011.
 Following the acquisition, Yuryev took on the role of Consulting and Professional Service Director at Elsevier.
 In this capacity, he has been involved in developing dedicated bioinformatics solutions leveraging Elsevier's software, knowledgebases, and artificial intelligence for applications in drug development, personalized medicine, agro- and synthetic biology.
 His recent work at Elsevier includes exploring the use of biomedical knowledge graphs and AI for drug repurposing, particularly for rare diseases and in precision oncology.”

+Research

+During his doctoral studies, Yuryev reported the identification of a family of proteins linking transcription with post-transcriptional mRNA processing using the yeast two-hybrid screening method.
+As a postdoctoral researcher, he demonstrated the utility of yeast two-hybrid screens for identifying functional, isoform-specific protein–protein interactions, including evidence for the mitochondrial import of the A-RAF kinase.

+Following the completion of the human genome sequencing, Yuryev shifted his research focus toward Bioinformatics and Computational biology.
+He developed algorithms for PCR primer design, biological pathway and network analysis, as well as natural language processing (NLP) approaches for constructing biomedical knowledge graphs.
+By integrating pathways reconstructed from biomedical knowledge graphs with orthologous mapping, he contributed to the reconstruction of metabolic and signaling systems in multiple organisms whose genomes were sequenced by Maqsudul Alam and collaborators.

+In collaborative work, Yuryev and co-authors demonstrated that genome-wide protein–protein interaction networks contain a significantly higher frequency of self-interacting proteins (homodimers) and interacting paralogous proteins than would be expected by chance.
+They proposed that this observation is consistent with the duplication–divergence model of biological evolution.

+Yuryev has authored more than 50 peer-reviewed scientific articles, as well as books and book chapters, covering topics including in silico pathway analysis, transcription factors, computational biology, and targeted cancer research.
+Among his publications is the article “Automatic pathway building in biological association networks,” published in BMC Bioinformatics in 2006, which has been cited in research on Systems biology and network analysis.

+His current research focuses on the development of statistical methods for drug repurposing and indication expansion.
+This work utilizes the Elsevier Biology Knowledge Graph to identify potential new therapeutic applications for existing medications.